medikoo/tad/README.md

 <a name="usage-file-management" />
 ### File management

-Keep your code in 'lib' folder and tests in 'test' folder.
+Keep your code in _lib_ folder and tests in _test_ folder.
-For each file in in 'lib' folder have corresponding test file in 'test' folder.
+For each file in in _lib_ folder have corresponding test file in _test_ folder.

 <a name="usage-test-files" />
 ### Test files

-Tests should be written as set of functions, it could be just one function:
+Tests should be written as set of functions, it can be just one function:

 	module.exports = function (t, a, d) {
 		// tests